Thinking of building your own home? If so, you may need a home construction loan.

 The cost of land

-Home furnishings are typically not covered within a construction loan.
+Home furnishings are typically not covered by a construction loan.

 However, permanent fixtures (i.e., appliances and landscaping) can be included.